IBM/aspera-cli/docs/README.erb.md

 #### Option: `flat_hash`: `.`-join keys

-This optin controls how object fields are displayed for complex objects.
+This option controls how object fields are displayed for complex objects.

 Effective only when `format` is `table` to display `single_object` or `object_list`.